Special Initiative Programs

 Once customers are determined eligible, jobs can last up to a year and pay comparable industry wages.
 Financial Aid and short-term training opportunities are available to those who qualify.

-City of Houston – 400 temporary positions exist
+City of Houston - numerous temporary positions exist

-Currently, Workforce Solutions is partnering with the City of Houston to provide over 400 temporary positions to help the city rebuild after Hurricane Harvey.
+Workforce Solutions is partnering with the City of Houston to provide temporary positions to help the city rebuild after Hurricane Harvey.
 This is a large block of jobs and Workforce Solutions will be the place that applicants come to access these opportunities.
-Career Offices must determine candidates eligible before they can be considered for a temporary position.
-Career Office recruiters will help source candidates and refer eligible candidates to staffing agencies who will directly hire the candidates for the city.
+Career Office recruiters will refer eligible candidates to staffing agencies who will directly hire the candidates for the city.

 Additional temporary employment opportunities, outside of the City of Houston, exist across the entire 13 County Houston-Galveston region.

-Provide customer support to affected Hurricane Harvey and long term unemployed customers needing employment and career training services
+- Provide customer support to customers needing employment and career training services

-If applicable, determine NDW eligibility and help customer complete financial aid application while providing necessary needs assessment to determine support services for child care, transportation, clothing, and necessary tools for employment.
+- Career Offices will assist customers interested to complete a financial aid application and submit it to the Financial Aid Support Center to confirm eligibility for funding.
+Help customer complete financial aid application while providing necessary needs assessment to determine support services for child care, transportation, clothing, and necessary tools for employment.

 For more information, contact: Traci Nolen, Project Manager, Gulf Coast Workforce Board, email@example.com 713-993-2468